 - Comfort him even when he is not distressed or mildly distressed and not struggling with it?

 - Tell her what to do and how to do, and not allow her to use her own reasoning, ideas, and learn from trial and error or mistakes?

-- Become anxious even when she is comfortable doing something on her own, and insist on helping her?
+- Become anxious even when she is comfortable doing something on his own, and insist on helping him?

 If you have answered mostly YES to the above questions, you are an overprotective parent.
 You'll need to spend some time in self-introspection so that you can change your parenting approach.
 Also, you will need to rectify the mistakes in your approach.
 Here's a list of common mistakes of overprotective parents.